 Leveraging these multiple channels is useless, however, if your data is corrupt.
 As a result, our platform places a premium on maintaining data integrity.
-Besides the Distribution Report, which allows you to track survey participation, SoGoSurvey’s Data Cleansing Module gives you easy options to clean your data.
+Besides Track Survey, SoGoSurvey’s Data Cleansing Module gives you easy options to clean your data.

 Although traditional survey methods are increasingly ineffective, there are still ways to collect valuable and actionable data.
 You just have to be willing to cast a wider ‘net.